DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 ![](summing-localization.png)

 {{% note %}}
-important! - The so-called ‘summing localisation’ model of stereo reproduc- tion suggests that the best illusion of phantom sources between the loudspeakers will be created when the sound signals present at the two ears are as similar as possible to those perceived in natural listening, or at least that a number of natural localisation cues that are non-contradictory are available.
+important! - The so-called ‘summing localisation’ model of stereo reproduction
+  - The best illusion of phantom sources is when the sound signals present at the two ears are as similar as possible to those perceived in natural listening, or at least that several non-contradictory natural localization cues are available.

 It is possible to create this illusion for sources in the angle between the loudspeakers using only amplitude differences between the loudspeakers, where the time difference between the signals is very small («1 ms).

-This diagram shows stereo listening on speakers, which is different from with headphones because we're hearing the copied signal with both ears at the same time.
+This diagram shows stereo listening on speakers, which is different from headphones because we're hearing the copied signal with both ears simultaneously.

-The result of this is that the loudspeaker listener seated in a centre seat (see Figure 3.2) receives at his left ear the signal from the left speaker first followed by that from the right speaker, and at his right ear the signal from the right speaker first followed by that from the left speaker.
-The time t is the time taken for the sound to travel the extra distance from the more distant speaker.
+The result of this is that the loudspeaker listener seated in a centre seat (see Figure 3.2) receives at his left ear the signal from the left speaker, first followed by that from the right speaker, and at his right ear the signal from the right speaker first followed by that from the left speaker.
+The time t is when the sound travels the extra distance from the more distant speaker.

-If the amplitudes of the two channels are correctly controlled it is possible to produce resultant phase and amplitude differences for continuous sounds that are very close to those experienced with natural sources, thus giving the impression of virtual or ‘phantom’ images anywhere between the left and right loudspeakers.
+Suppose the amplitudes of the two channels are correctly controlled.
+In that case, it is possible to produce resultant phase and amplitude differences for continuous sounds very close to those experienced with natural sources, thus giving the impression of virtual or ‘phantom’ images anywhere between the left and right loudspeakers.

-the sound from each speaker also arrives to the far ear and does so slightly later, while being quieter and having less high frequencies (Figure 13.2b).
-This late arrival confuses our brain and results in slight smearing of the perceived sound image.
+the sound from each speaker also arrives at the far ear and does so slightly later, while being quieter and having less high frequencies (Figure 13.2b).
+This late arrival confuses our brain and slightly smears the perceived sound image.
-This smearing effect can be demonstrated in every surround studio by comparing the sound emitted solely from the center speaker (real center) and that emitted at equal level from both the left and right speakers (phantom center).
-How unfocused the latter mightbe can be quite surprising, especially in poorly tuned surround studios.
+This smearing effect can be demonstrated in every surround studio by comparing the sound emitted solely from the center speaker (real center) and that emitted at equal levels from both the left and right speakers (phantom center).
+How unfocused the latter might be can be quite surprising, especially in poorly tuned surround studios.
 {{%/ note %}}

 ---